mikestokes/aws-lambda-s3-boilderplate/README.md

 # aws-lambda-boilderplate

-Boilerplate for AWS Lambda function (Node.js) that includes local test harness
+Boilerplate for AWS Lambda function trigger by any supported S3 event (e.g. file update or upload (put/post)).
+This repository also includes a test harness to help debug the Lambda function locally.

 ## Usage